Sambruk/streamflow-core/webclient/install.md

 It can also be used for running a webserver and sync. a webbrowser, or running tests.

-   curl -L get.yeoman.io | bash
+   npm install -g yo grunt-cli bower

 Yeoman needs:
 * Ruby
 * NodeJs
 * Compass

-It will check the environment that everthing is installed.
+It will check the environment that everything is installed.